 IN THE REALM OF THE POLAR BEAR

 Polar bears are truly the king of the Arctic.
-These magnificent animals are the largest carnivore on the planet, and can weigh in at as much as 1,5000 lbs.
+These magnificent animals are the largest carnivore on the planet, and can weigh in at as much as 1,300lbs.
 To see one roaming free is the wildlife encounter to end all wildlife encounters.
 And there are few places better for it than Canada's Churchill.
-During the brief Arctic summer polar bears leave the melted sea ice, venturing in to hunt along the shores of Hudson Bay.
+During the brief Arctic summer polar bears leave the melted sea ice, venturing inwards to hunt along the shores of Hudson Bay.
 Take to the water in a small boat to be in with a chance of seeing polar bears lounging on the remote, rocky coastline.
-If you want to get heart-poundingly close, head for the Leatherdale International Polar Bear Conservation Centre in Winnipeg.
+If you want to get heart-poundingly close, head for the Leatherdale International Polar Bear Conservation Center in Winnipeg.

 IN SEARCH OF THE BELUGA WHALE

 With their pure white skin, these friendly marine mammals are one of Canada's rarest animals.
-Yet head up to the mouth of the Churchill River during the summer months and you’ll find a gathering of thousands of beluga whales.
+Yet if you head up to the mouth of the Churchill River during the summer months, you’ll find a gathering of thousands of beluga whales.
 In the chilly waters of the Hudson Bay, they come to feed, mate and give birth, and you can see them glowing white just beneath the surface.
 In eastern Canada, just north of Quebec, the Saguenay Fjord is one of the southernmost haunts of the beluga whale, and you can see them in the deep, dark waters year-round.
 Beluga whales are sociable and are often referred to as ‘sea canaries’ for the way they communicate in a series of clicks, squeals and whistles.
 When they poke their little round heads out of the water, it might also be the cutest thing you’ll ever see.

 IN THE LAND OF THE MIGHTY MOOSE

 Tread lightly and your chances of seeing moose are very high on a trip to Canada.
 Comical in appearance – with long snouts and large flapping ears – they’re big but timid.
-And greedy, too; they can munch their way through 110 lbs of vegetation in a single day.
-There are endless interesting facts about these loveable creatures, but here’s one of our favourites: moose antlers are the fastest-growing type of bone on the planet, and males can grow a set of antlers weighing up to 55 lbs.
+And greedy, too; they can munch their way through 110lbs of vegetation in a single day.
+There are endless interesting facts about these loveable creatures, but here’s one of our favourites: moose antlers are the fastest-growing type of bone on the planet, and males can grow a set of antlers weighing up to 55lbs.
 Moose roam in their hundreds near lakes and forests from east to west Canada.
 From the Laurentian Mountains near Quebec and Toronto, to the breathtaking Banff and Jasper National Parks, moose are an iconic and much-loved member of the Canadian wildlife family.

 IN THE FOOTSTEPS OF GRIZZLIES

 The adrenaline rush of seeing a grizzly bear is comparable to few other wildlife experiences.
 Whether they’re splashing into shallow waters, napping in the sun or padding through the landscape like the monarchs they are, it’s something you won’t forget in a hurry.
-It’s easy to understand why healthy numbers of grizzly bears want to call Banff and Jasper national parks home.
+It’s easy to understand why healthy numbers of grizzly bears want to call the Banff and Jasper national parks home.
 Amid the snow-capped peaks, crystal-clear lakes, sparkling streams and rugged canyons grizzlies go wild.
 With luck on your side, you might spot grizzly bears near the iridescent Lake Louise during the spring and summer months.
-However, for the best chance of a sighting embark on a river safari through the aptly named Grizzly Bear Valley on the Blue River on the way to Sun Peaks, British Columbia.
+However, for the best chance of a sighting embark on a river safari through the aptly named Grizzly Bear Valley on the Blue River, on the way to Sun Peaks, British Columbia.